singularitypress/jupio-playground/README.md

 <button className="my-button">text</button>
 ```

-2. Then in the `styles/index.css` file:
+2. Then go to the relevant CSS file, like if you're changing something for the currency-converter, go to `currency-converter.css` and add:

 ```css
 .my-button {